Pranav-prog-master/Cpp_Project_Basics_to_Advances/README.md

 # 🧠 DAY-04: Terminal Progress Bar

-A simple yet visually satisfying terminal-based progress bar implemented in **Java**.
+A simple yet visually satisfying terminal-based progress bar implemented in **Cpp**.
 This project demonstrates how to update console output dynamically and is perfect for learning about loops, formatting, and time delays across languages.

 ---